Welcome to today's edition of the Rush 24-7 podcast.

 But all of this news that's out there, only they have the qualifications and the intelligence characteristics to determine what of all the things happening out there is legitimate and what isn't.

-You don't have the ability to determine what's legit, what's illegitimate, what's true, what's Not true, what's relevant, what's not, you need them.
+And you sitting at home digesting as much as you can get your hands on, you don't have the ability to determine what's legit, what's illegitimate, what's true, what's not true, what's relevant, what's not.

-Well, what what endows them?
+Well, what endows them?

-Journalism school.
+Journalism school?

 I'll give you a recent example here that is probably not the best I could come up with, but it's happening right now.

-Do you know that ever since this Denny Hastert scandal erupted, that you can't find any news on the Clinton foundation scandals anymore?
+Do you know that ever since this Denny Hastert scandal erupted, that you can't find any news on the Clinton Foundation scandals anymore?

-35 years ago, whatever it is that happened.
+They've even left the FIFA scandal aside to go after Denny Hastert 35 years ago, whatever it is that happened.

 Classic example.